 The first step in choosing the best CRM is to clearly define your business needs.
 Consider your key objectives, whether it’s improving customer service, enhancing sales, or automating marketing efforts.

+If customer service is a priority, you might also look for the best customer service software that aligns with your goals and enhances your support capabilities.
 A CRM solution should align with these goals, offering the features and functionalities that best support your business processes, workflows, and scalability.

 Evaluate User-Friendliness